Hammarn/1MB335/Lab3.md

 awk '$11 < 0.0001 {print}'  < outfile_name.blast |wc -l
 ```

 Now you have to identify which contigs have many regions with good hits.
-To do this you can adapt and run the following command (think about the previous command output to define the evalue threshold).
+To do this you can adapt and run the following command (think about the previous command output to define the e-value threshold).
 You can also come up with different strategies if you like.

 ```
 awk '$11 < 0.0001 {print}'  < outfile_name.blast |cut -f1 | sort | uniq -c